 After Hours Telephone Triage Guidelines

 The After Hours guidelines are written for use by physicians and nurses in support of 24 x 7 or after hours telephone triage calls.
-“After hours” refers to the time period when a clinical or physician’s office is closed.
+“After hours” refers to the time period when a clinic or physician’s office is closed.
 The guidelines have been developed and updated over the past 25 years with ongoing QA and testing by medical call centers and physician offices and clinics.
 The 2017 After Hours guideline set contains 343 adult topics and 323 pediatric topics.

 Each protocol is structured to include: